IanO7/Advanced-Driving-Assistance/README.md

 Ensure `yolo11n.pt` (YOLO weights) and the MiDaS model weights are present in the project directory.
 See Notes below if you need help downloading them.

 ## 4. Run the system (modular control)
-Run all features (depth estimation, LDW, etc.) using the main controller:
+Use the main controller to run and configure features:
 ```bash
 python main.py
 ```